Why branding is important

 - Don’t know much about wine, just like to drink it

 - Young = Millennials

 - Wine is part of socializing

 - Interested in learning more about wine

 Knowing which of these is your target wine consumer can take the guess work out of what your brand should look like and what wine marketing programs will succeed for your business.

-This post is part of a series on how six different wine brands target six different wine consumers.
+This post is part of a series on how three different wine brands target different wine consumers.
 Read the other posts here: